 Maybe you’ve got carpe diem figured out.
 You go after it every day, work hard, are adventurous, productive, and fill every waking moment with a big, full life.
 But, if your carpe diem feels less like seizing the day and more like missing the day, it’s time to consider parke diem.

 I find great joy in doing nothing, in finding space in my day with nothing scheduled.
-Lately that means lounging under a big tree in the park with my pup.
-Having the time to do this doesn’t mean that email isn’t piling up, or that I don’t have other projects and commitments that need my attention.
+Email still piles up and I have projects and commitments that need my attention.
 I just know that I can’t give any of that my heart and soul if I don’t take care of my heart and soul first.

 Taking that time doesn’t make me less productive either.
 In fact, it fuels my work.
 My last under the tree lingering inspired this Tiny Guide to Park Diem.